 Are there cheaper and easier alternatives to 6sense?

 Yes.
-6sense's median cost of $55,000/year, 4-8 week implementation, and need for dedicated RevOps headcount makes it prohibitive for many teams.
+A median purchase of $62,440 a year in Vendr's data, a 4-8 week implementation, and the need for dedicated RevOps headcount make 6sense prohibitive for many teams.
 Several alternatives deliver comparable signal intelligence at a fraction of the cost with dramatically faster deployment.
 Salesmotion, for example, starts at $85/month for individuals; teams get custom pricing with unlimited users on team plans.
 There's no annual contract on the individual plan, no credit system, and teams typically go live within 24 hours rather than weeks.
 The platform covers buying signals (leadership changes, earnings calls, funding, hiring), account research, and AI-drafted outreach in a single system, eliminating the need to bolt on separate tools for each capability.
 For teams that need ABM orchestration specifically (programmatic advertising, multi-channel campaign management), Demandbase offers a 6sense-comparable platform.
 But for teams whose primary need is identifying which accounts to pursue and why, a focused account intelligence platform delivers faster ROI without six-figure commitments.